Introduction to Terminology

 In the context of this text, kinesiology is an area of study concerned with the musculoskeletal analysis of human motion and the study of mechanical principles and laws as they relate to the study of human motion.
 Students of human motion capable of accurately analyzing the musculoskeletal actions occurring in the execution of a movement are well on their way toward knowing what is happening during that movement.
 Those who have taken the further step of acquiring a working knowledge of how human motion is governed by physical laws and principles have added an additional dimension to their understanding of how and why the motion occurs as it does.
 Together, all this information provides a scientific foundation upon which to make appropriate decisions concerning the safest, most effective, and most efficient execution of any movement pattern.
 It is only through such study that definitive answers may be found concerning the “best” way for an individual to perform a skill and the reasons the method selected is indeed the best.
 In sport, for example, the record-breaking “form” of one athlete may or may not be appropriate for another of different body build and size.
 In fact, although they break records, top performers' techniques may include actions that, if eliminated, would result in even greater performance.
 Unless subjected to scientific scrutiny, discrimination between the success factors and deterrent factors may be confused or not even identified.

 Where forces and motion are concerned, the area of scientific study that provides accurate answers to what is happening, why it is happening, and to what extent it is happening is called mechanics.
 It is that branch of physics concerned with the effect that forces have on bodies and the motion produced by those forces.
-The study of mechanics is engaged in by ...
+The study of mechanics ...